How to Fire My Real Estate Agent? 10 Things You Need to Know

-Step 1: Did you sign a buyer’s agent agreement?
+Step 1: Did you sign an agent agreement?

 It isn’t uncommon for real estate agents to ask their clients to sign a buyer’s agent agreement or a listing agreement for sellers.
 You should always read through any agreement carefully so you know exactly what you’re signing.

-If you’ve signed a buyer’s agreement, it should outline the terms for terminating the contract.
-This will usually outline the acceptable reasons for terminating the contract — such as the previously mentioned reasons.
+If you’ve signed a buyer’s agreement, it should outline the conditions for terminating the contract.
+This will usually include all of the acceptable reasons for terminating the contract — such as the ones mentioned above.

 Keep in mind that ending the contract may result in being charged an early cancellation fee, which would be disclosed in the agreement.